 The FDA advises caution in prescribing dronabinol to older adults because they are generally more sensitive to the mind-altering effects of the drug (19).

-Sold under the brand name Periactin, among others, cyproheptadine is in a class of medications called antihistamines.
+Sold under the brand name Periactin, among others, cyproheptadine belongs to a class of medications called antihistamines.

 It works by blocking the action of histamine, a substance in your body that causes allergic symptoms such as itch, watery eyes, sneezing, and runny nose caused by allergies or irritants in the air.

 Cyproheptadine has also been used for the purpose of weight gain.

 No evidence, however, has shown cyproheptadine effective for increasing appetite or weight in older adults.

 Moreover, the most common side effect of the medication is drowsiness, which can increase the risk of falls in older adults.